wroblewskisoftware/todo-list-react/README.md

 ## Description

 The todo-list app is a simple but very practical project that was created for the youcode course.
-The project is currently in the development phase.
 It was based on React.js.
 When writing code, I put special emphasis on the use of accepted conventions and good practices.

 The correctness of my work is supervised by [Krzysztof Dąbrowski](https://www.linkedin.com/in/dabrowskisoftware) - an experienced Senior Software Engineer.